Jacqueline Heron Wray

-Now, in 2021, the idea of transporting a person to the other side of the world because they stole a hairbrush, or set fire to a haystack, is almost unimaginable. ( please note, I am not condoning theft) I wonder if the consequences of committing a crime i.e., being transported were preferable to the daily struggle and drudge?
-Living by rules, all be it harsh ones, was perhaps preferable to the lawlessness of the streets?
-Regular food, however meagre, preferable to starving?
+Now, in 2021, the idea of transporting a person to the other side of the world because they stole a hairbrush, or set fire to a haystack, is almost unimaginable.
+(Please note, I am not condoning theft) I wonder if the consequences of committing a crime i.e., being transported were preferable to the daily struggle and drudge?
+Living by rules, all be it harsh ones, was preferable to the lawlessness of the streets?
+Regular food, however meager, is preferable to starving?
 I will never know how Janet felt.

-Am I relieved that she was not my 4th great Grandmother?
+Am I relieved that she was not my fourth great Grandmother?
 Yes, I am.

 Will I ever forget her story?
 No, I will not.